Peter Solis Nery: Early life and education

 Peter Solis Nery was born on January 6, 1969, and raised in the coastal town of Dumangas, Iloilo, Philippines.
 He is the eldest among five siblings and his parents were both public school teachers.
 Peter attended primary school at the Dumangas Central Elementary School, completed his secondary education at the Dumangas Polytechnic College (now Iloilo State College of Fisheries), where he was consistently a first honor student from grade school to high school.
 He finished his bachelor of science degree in Biology from the University of the Philippines in the Visayas, where he was named Most Outstanding Student (1989) and Most Outstanding Graduate of 1990.
 He also received the President’s Award of Merit as Outstanding Student in his graduation year.

 While at school, Peter honed his talent for writing.
 Under his editorship, he led the UPV College of Arts and Sciences' official publication, Pagbutlak (Sunrise) to become the region’s best at the 1989 College Press Awards.
-Peter also had attended the SVD Christ the King Mission Seminary in Quezon City where he took an Associate in Philosophy degree in 1992-1993.
+Peter also had attended the SVD Christ the King Mission Seminary in Quezon City where he took an Associate of Arts in Philosophy degree in 1992-1993.
 In 2004, he earned his Bachelor of Science in Nursing degree from the West Negros College (now West Negros University) in Bacolod, Negros Occidental.